thinkphp/computer-science-in-python/Gems /OOP /SOLID/SOLID.md

 - Liskov Substitution: Subtypes must be substitutable for their base types
 - Interface Segregation: Create specific interfaces rather than general ones
 - Dependency Inversion: Depend on abstractions, not concrete implementations

-Would you like me to elaborate on any specific principle?